thedoggybrad/GoSocial/texts/termsandconditions.md

-If you are against or you have disagreed to this terms and conditions and the terms on privacy, please immediately delete your account by clicking the dropdown menu on the top right and press the Account Settings>Delete Account and tap that red Delete Account button, to leave this platform.
+If you are against or you have disagreed with these terms and conditions and the terms on privacy, please immediately delete your account by clicking the dropdown menu on the top right and pressing the Account Settings>Delete Account and tapping that red Delete Account button, to leave this platform.

-Violation of any of the following terms and conditions may prompt the administrator(s) of this social media platform to either impose sanction(s) on your account or may even cause deletion of your account.
+Violating any of the following terms and conditions may prompt the administrator(s) of this social media platform to either impose sanction(s) on your account or may even cause deletion of the account.

 For anything that requires contacting us, please email admin@gosocial.x10.bz.